There is no such thing as a routine lung cancer.

 Lung cancer is identified by the kind of cells within the tumor, and then it is further classified by the patient’s unique genetic makeup of those cells.
 The two most diagnosed kinds are small cell lung cancer and non-small cell lung cancer.
 (Cancer starting in other sites in the body can also spread to the lungs, which is called lung metastasis.
 This is not considered to be lung cancer.)

 Non-small cell lung cancer is the most common type, and is usually less aggressive than small cell lung cancer, but individual tumors in each of these lung cancer types is treated differently, depending on each patient’s individual tumor makeup.

 There are also other, rarer kinds of lung cancer and even more subtypes within those kinds.
 Subtypes are classified by the mutated genes that drive the cancer.

 At the OSUCCC – James, subspecialists perform actual tumor sequencing tests for every patient to determine his or her unique subtype of lung cancer so that they can develop an individualized plan with the most targeted, effective treatments for that particular patient.

 Doing so leads to even more improved outcomes, faster responses to treatment and fewer side effects for each individual.

 Lung Cancer Risk Factors

 Additionally, cancer risk rises with the number of years a person has used tobacco and the amount.
-The damage done by smoking is also permanent, and risk of lung cancer goes down after smoking cessation, but never returns to normal, so even longtime ex-smokers have an increased risk.
+The damage done by smoking is also permanent, and while the risk of lung cancer goes down after smoking cessation, it never returns to normal, so even longtime ex-smokers should be aware that they have an increased risk.